 However, measurements of water vapour in the upper Troposphere apparently show this assumption to be mistaken (see, e.g., diagram on p.46).
-Therefore, the quite substantial difference between modelled and observed atmospheric temperature must be caused by other factors.
+Therefore, the quite substantial difference between modelled and observed atmospheric temperature must be caused by other factors (see, e.g., Koutsoyiannis and Vournas 2023).
 In addition, the very dynamic change pattern displayed by the observed temperature also needs to be explained before a sound understanding of global climate dynamics can be claimed.